Lion Feuchtwanger: Shift from drama to novels

+In 1930, Feuchtwanger wrote his first socio-political novel Erfolg (Success), based on the events of Beer Hall Putsch, as his reaction on the impending threat of Nazism; the novel would become the first entry in Wartesaal trilogy about the rise of Nazism in Germany.
+He continued the trilogy with The Oppermanns in 1933, which would become one of his best-known books.

 Persecution by the Nazis

 Early opposition

 Feuchtwanger was one of the first to produce propaganda against Hitler and the Nazi Party.
 As early as 1920 he published in the satirical text Conversations with the Wandering Jew:

-Towers of Hebrew books were burned, and bonfires were erected high up in the clouds, and people burnt, innumerable priests and voices sang: Gloria in excelsis Deo.
-Traits of men, women, children dragged themselves across the square from all sides, they were naked or in rags, and they had nothing with them as corpses and the tatters of book rolls of torn, disgraced, soiled with feces Books roles.
-And they followed men and women in kaftans and dresses the children in our day, countless, endless.
+Towers of Hebrew books were burning, and bonfires were erected as high as the clouds, and people burnt to char, innumerable, and voices of priests sang in accompaniment: Gloria in excelsis Deo.
+Traces of men, women, children dragged themselves across the square, from all sides, they were naked or in rags, and they had nothing with them but bodies and the tatters of book scrolls – of torn, disgraced book scrolls, soiled with feces.
+And there followed them men in kaftans and women and children in the clothes of our day, countlessly, endlessly.